 The Trauma Center at USA Health University Hospital is the first in south Alabama to earn Level I status, indicating the highest level of care.
 A Level I center such as University Hospital provides a systematic response to trauma utilizing resources from all medical specialties to meet the special needs of the seriously injured patient at a moment's notice.
 This organized approach greatly improves the patient’s chance for survival.

 Studies have shown that the more experience the staff has with high-risk surgical situations, the better the patient's chances are for survival.
 The American College of Surgeons Committee on Trauma suggests that this level of experience can be obtained by treating 600-1,000 trauma patients each year.
-The University of South Alabama Trauma Center admitted 1,650 patients during 2007 and nearly 1,800 patients in 2008.
+The University of South Alabama Trauma Center admits more than 1,400 trauma patients per year.